1. Give Thought to Size and Layout

 - ambient (general) lighting

-- task lighting (i.e. undercupboard lighting, introduced to facilitate activities such as food preparation)
+- task lighting (i.e. under-cabinet lighting, introduced to facilitate activities such as food prep)

 Think too about the other activities which may take place in this room.
-For example, while pendant lights look stunning above a dining table or island used for informal dining, if this spot doubles as a place for kids’ homework, you may want to consider an additional source of light, or ensure the pendants are dimmable.
+For example, while pendant lights look stunning above a dining table or island, if this spot doubles as a place for the kids’ to write their homework, you may want to consider an additional source of light.

-- Specifying a ducted hood – which removes air to the exterior, rather than a recirculating hood, which instead uses filters to purify the air and expels it back into the room – is a good idea.
+- Specifying a ducted hood – which removes air to the exterior, rather than a recirculating hood, which instead uses filters to purify the air before expelling it back into the room – is a good idea

-- Opting for a model with an intensive power setting, designed to eliminate odours quickly, is not a bad idea either.
+- Opt for a model with an intensive power setting, designed to eliminate odours quickly

-The cooker hood should be adequately sized for the space, too.
+- The cooker hood should be adequately sized for the space, too.
 Cooker hoods need to be at least the width of the hob.
-For an induction hob, it is recommended to go for a wider one as vapour dissipate outwards.
-Gas vapour rises vertically so a cooker hood that matches the hob width will be effective.
+(For an induction hob, you’ll need a hood which is wider than the hob in order to catch vapours which dissipate outwards)

-“Ducting and correct installation is also crucial as inefficient ducting is the number-one cause of poor performance, including noise,” adds Richard Treffler, product manager for kitchens at Miele GB.
-“For efficient extraction, the ducting should be as short and straight with as few bends as possible, with smooth walled ducting.”
+- “Ducting and correct installation is also crucial as inefficient ducting is the number-one cause of poor performance, including noise,” state the experts at Miele GB.
+“For efficient extraction, the ducting should be as short and straight with as few bends as possible, with smooth walled ducting”

 Given this room is likely to be the most-used space in the house, maximising potential for introducing natural light is a very good idea.
-‘Daylighting’ will inevitably reduce reliance on artificial lighting too (in turn, helping a little towards easing electricity bills).
+‘Daylighting’ will inevitably reduce reliance on artificial lighting too.

-Windows and glazed doors (think French, sliding or bi-fold across the length of the room) aside, one challenge in rooms of this size is introducing light into the depths of the floorplan.
+Windows and glazed doors (French, sliding or bifold) aside, one challenge in rooms of this size is introducing light deep into the floorplan.
 Try one of these practical and beautiful solutions: